Skip to Content

 Favoring Native Perennials

-Deep-rooted native perennials thrive in heat, boost soil health, and keep pollinators buzzing—nature’s perfect solution for summer gardening.
+Deep-rooted native perennials thrive in heat, boost soil health, and keep pollinators buzzing—nature’s perfect solution for summer garden care.

-• Drought tolerance means less watering, saving time and effort.
+• Drought tolerance reduces watering needs, saving time and effort during hot weather gardening

 Understanding Microclimates